 Childbirth is the most natural act a woman can go through.
 Women have been pushing out babies since the dawn of time.
-In our society, natural childbirth refers to the birthing process without painkillers, medicines or surgical intervention, or at least minimizing their use.
+In our society, natural childbirth refers to the birthing process without painkillers, medicines, pelvic floor physiotherapy or surgical intervention, or at least minimizing their use.
 While natural childbirth is a worthy goal, having a healthy baby is most important, no matter how it comes into this world.
 Many people feel that medicine intrudes too much into the birthing process, but modern medicine has saved countless lives.
 The trick is finding a middle ground so that the family is happy with the process and the outcome is positive.

 When considering natural childbirth, there are many aspects to consider.

 Where do you want to give birth?
 In the hospital?
 At home?
 At a birthing center?
 There are advantages and disadvantages to each.

 Who do you want to deliver the baby?
 An obstetrician or a midwife?
 You may not have a choice in this matter depending on your health and the status of your pregnancy.
 Midwifes have specific parameters that they will work within, generally healthy women with low risk pregnancies.

 Do you want pain relief?
 Giving birth at home or in a birthing center may make it difficult (or impossible) to change your mind later, though even at the hospital you may not have the option if you wait too long in the process.